mryan29/CS301/Notes/Aug29Sets.md

 **Unordered** collection of objects

-Can be **heterogeneous** or contain other sets &nbsp;&nbsp; contain different types of objects &nbsp;&nbsp; should not include duplicates but can
+Can be **heterogeneous** or contain other sets
+- contain different types of objects

+Should not include duplicates but can

 I.e.
 - A = {1,2,3}